 Research Professorships

-Research Professorships shall be for faculty members whose primary function is research in a position that is supported entirely by extramural funding.
+Research Professorships shall be for faculty members whose primary function is research in a position that is supported entirely by extramural funding; provided however, funding for faculty members located at branch stations of the North Dakota Agricultural Experiment Station is not limited to extramural funds.
 Research Professorships are offered to individuals with experience and scholarly qualifications comparable to regular faculty members at the same rank.
 Thus, the appointments may be made at the levels of a) Research Assistant Professor, b) Research Associate Professor, or c) Research Professor.
 Research Professorships shall be hired using existing university policies and guidelines, and the appointment must be associated with an academic department and/or a research unit within an academic department.
 It may, however, be made in one or more departments.
 If the appointment is a joint appointment between two units, the appointment must exceed 50% in one of the units, and the Chair/Head in the majority unit would take primary responsibility for annual evaluations.

-The duration of the appointment is based upon extramural funding.
+To the extent applicable, the duration of the appointment is based upon extramural funding.
 Research Professorships neither carry tenure nor are eligible for tenure.

 The position is typically 100% research.
 No teaching or university service is expected, but professional service (e.g., reviewing submissions; presenting at conferences) is an inherent responsibility of the position.
 Departments may have different expectations concerning the role that the appointee plays in departmental service activities (e.g., attending the departmental meetings, voting on departmental issues).
 Research Professorships will not typically involve formal classroom teaching.
 In rare cases in which a Research Faculty is considered for a teaching assignment, a separate part-time teaching appointment is required, and the Research Faculty should reduce their research effort accordingly.
 All non-research activities are, of course, subject to constraints imposed by the funding agencies providing support for the primary appointment.